-You take care with your pet’s food, not too much salt, fat or additives.
-There are many brands be it dry or wet food.
+You take care of your pet’s food, not too much salt, fat, or additives.
+There are many brands, be it dry or wet food.
 Some people like to give their animals raw food or home-cooked meals.

 Please do not do that, it is dangerous.
 Dogs and cats alike have been suffering from severe side effects, after all, it is a pesticide, and sadly some of these animals have died.

 Please have a look this video and this linked website.

 To end this post, I want to tell you about the personal experience Michael and I had with his cat Shugar.
 They both emigrated from the US to Spain in Aug.
 2016.
 Shugar is a big, beautiful, white, and deaf girl of 13 years old.
 I had called her Rolly Polly, which irritated Michael some.
 He would call her Rubenesque.